Webhook Integration for Uptime Monitoring: DevOps Guide

 Webhook integration transforms uptime monitoring from a "notification tool" into an "automated response system."
 Auto-recovery, CI/CD integration, and escalation workflows dramatically improve incident response speed and quality.

 For detailed webhook configuration, see the documentation.
 For notification setup, read "Setting Up Slack, Chatwork, and LINE Alerts."
-Try Miterl features at the Playground.
+Try Miterl features by signing up for free.
 Check the FAQ for common questions.